daijro/camoufox/README.md

 - Support for spoofing both inner and outer window viewport sizes
 - Network headers (Accept-Languages and User-Agent) are spoofed to match the navigator properties
 - WebRTC IP spoofing at the protocol level
-- Geolocation & timezone spoofing
+- Geolocation, timezone, and locale spoofing
 - etc.

 #### Anti font fingerprinting